-Osborne Clarke’s Corporate team is considered a go-to practice for many companies in the tech, media and comms sector, working with global businesses to fast-growth start-ups and market challengers.
+Osborne Clarke’s Corporate team is considered a go-to practice for many companies in the tech sector, working with global businesses to fast-growth start-ups and market challengers.
 The team advises at every stage of company development across all corporate issues, from equity and debt fundraisings to M&A, IPOs and JVs.

 Climate change represents a significant change to our planet.
 Decarbonisation will be crucial to meeting the climate change challenge and achieving net zero carbon targets by 2050.
 Over the next 30 years businesses will need to engage with new regulatory frameworks, carbon reporting, changes in corporate strategies, new business models, retrofitting buildings and technological innovation.
 Osborne Clarke's experts can help businesses navigate the legal risks and seize the commercial opportunities.
 Contact our experts to find out how they can help your business on your decarbonisation journey.